tdongsi/tdongsi.github.io/source/_posts/2016-03-02-install-ssh-on-windows.markdown

 (4) Edit `$(SSH_DIR)\etc\banner.txt` to include welcome message that you prefer, to make it less verbose and more informative.
 I would change it to include the current host name to indicate which host is currently connected.

-(5a) Run the following command for a test run:
+(5a) (Optional but recommended) Run SSH server is debug mode to verify that settings are correct.
+Run the following command for a test run:

 ```
 C:\space\cuongd\OpenSSH>usr\sbin\sshd -d -d -d